bossman48/digital-identity-on-blockchain/README.md

 # digital-identity-on-blockchain

-This project is developed for CMM619 Blockchain and cryptocurrencies course.
+This project is developed for CMP619 Blockchain and Cryptocurrencies course in Hacettepe University.
 You can see the sequence diagram and video of the project.

 Main Sequence